 - SPaT Operations.
 Operating and maintaining the connection between the signal controller and the RSU to ensure content is continuously generated for broadcast to connected vehicles at the required frequency. - MAP Updates.
 Ensuring that information in the MAP message continues to be accurate.
-This will require collaboration with agency construction and maintenance groups to understand when geometric changes or re-striping projects may require an update to the MAP message, and with the agency traffic signals group to understand when the assignment of signal groups changes.
-When changes occur, the MAP message will need to be updated, tested, verified, and uploaded to be broadcast by the RSU. - Position Correction Operations.
+This will require collaboration with agency construction, V2X, operations, and maintenance groups to understand when geometric changes or re-striping projects may require an update to the MAP message, and with the agency traffic signals group to understand when the assignment of signal groups changes.
+When changes occur, the MAP message will need to be updated, tested, validated, and uploaded to be broadcast by the RSU. - Position Correction Operations.
 Operating the selected approach to generate location position correction messages (i.e., RTCM messages) continuously without interruption and to communicate them to the RSU to be broadcast. - Security Operations.
 Operating security credentialling business practices to ensure credentials are being created, as needed and delivered to the RSU.
 Currently, this requires internet access beyond the agency firewall to access new certificates as needed. - RSU Message Broadcasts.
 Ensuring that the RSU is attaching credentials and broadcasting the SPaT, MAP, and RTCM messages at the required frequency. - Message Monitoring.
 Ensuring that a monitor is operating as intended to detect situations when the SPaT, MAP, and RTCM broadcasts are either not accurate or not broadcasting.
 Note that the detections of abnormal operations by the message monitoring system is described below. - Receiving Data Communications.
 Receiving desired data that is collected at the CI and transmitted to the agency back office for reporting, performance measurement, analysis, and archival purposes.
 This will be needed if BSMs are transmitted to the agency for analysis or archival, for example.

 - Routine Maintenance and Updates.
 Making visits to the CI to repair or replace physical components, as needed and as depicted in Figure 15, as well as routine inspections according to asset management schedules.
 Other updates to software, for example, may be conducted remotely, as they are released and implemented by the agency. - Periodic Testing and Validation.
 Conducting routine visits to the CI on a scheduled basis to confirm ongoing functionality and accuracy.
+While recommended practices for periodic testing and validation have not yet been established, an agency may conduct select testing activities on a regular basis (e.g., annually as part of routine asset management activities) or following an identified disruption to ensure functionality.

-The goal for Step 8 is to help practitioners understand what is needed to operate and monitor a CI.
+The goal for Step 7 is to help practitioners understand what is needed to operate and monitor a CI.
 This step leverages the IOO/OEM Forum "Consistent Procedures for Operations" document and refers to principles defined in the document.
-This step also defines "Normal Operations" and discusses identifying, responding, restoring from disruptions to Normal Operations.
+This step defines also "Normal Operations" and discusses identifying, responding, restoring from disruptions to Normal Operations.

-Source: Federal Highway Administration Figure 15.
-Routine Maintenance is Part of Normal Cl Operations
+Source: Federal Highway Administration Routine Maintenance is Part of Normal Cl Operations

-Deployers are encouraged to operate and monitor CIs as identified in Table 16 below for Step 8.
+Deployers are encouraged to operate and monitor CIs as identified in Table 15 below for Step 7.
 CI deployers should adapt this guidance to local constraints, conditions, and the specific goals for the CI deployment.